Padres vs. Dodgers MLB Betting Odds, Trends & Prediction

 Padres vs. Dodgers MLB Betting Trends

-Padres are 13-34 SU in their last 47 games against LA Dodgers
+The total has gone UNDER in 7 of San Diego’s last 10 games

-The total has gone OVER in 7 of San Diego’s last 9 games against LA Dodgers
+Dodgers are 35-14 SU in their last 49 games against San Diego

-Padres are 6-19 SU in their last 25 games when playing on the road against LA Dodgers
+The total has gone OVER in 8 of LA Dodgers’ last 11 games against San Diego

-The total has gone OVER in 5 of LA Dodgers’ last 6 games at home
+Padres are 14-35 SU in their last 49 games against LA Dodgers

 Padres vs. Dodgers MLB BETTING PREDICTION